3/16/2022

 Since dogs can taste their food, that also means that they can have a discerning palate.
 Dog food may not seem appetizing to us, but that same kibble or wet food is specially made to not only taste great to dogs, but also provide them with the nutrition they need to stay happy and healthy.

 Of course, some dogs are a little more particular about what’s in their food bowl.
 Picky eaters are generally defined as dogs who won’t eat all their food at least once a day.
-This could be a sign your dog has a sensitive stomach, but it may indicate overfeeding or that your pooch just isn’t that big of a fan of that particular food.
+This could be a sign your dog has a sensitive stomach, but it may indicate overfeeding or that your pooch just isn’t enjoying the taste of that particular dog food.

-No dog wants to eat boring, stale food every day.
-Eating is a happy occasion, which makes it important to find a dog food that combines both great taste and nutrition.
+Eating is a happy occasion, which makes it important to find dog food that combines both great taste and nutrition.
 There are a few different ways to encourage healthy eating habits for picky pooches, and that includes making sure you feed your dog a high-quality dog food that’s made to appeal to their particular tastes.

 What does it take to truly satisfy your furry friend?
 It starts with a lot of high-quality protein.
-Dogs instinctively love meat, which is why Bil-Jac uses 23 lbs. of fresh, farm-raised chicken to make a 27 lb. bag of Picky No More® Dog Food.
+If you haven't noticed, dogs love the taste of meat, which is why Bil-Jac uses 23 lbs. of fresh, farm-raised chicken to make just one 27 lb. bag of Picky No More® Dog Food.
 We even took it to another level by adding chicken liver to ramp up the flavor for even the most persnickety dogs.

 It’s important to note that ingredients aren’t the only factor that impacts the taste of dog food.
-Preparation also plays a big role in flavor and quality.
-Slow cooking Bil-Jac Dry Dog Food at a lower controlled temperature helps protect the essential nutrients.
-This process means that dogs get more of what they need, while still loving the taste of their dog food.
+Preparation also plays a big role in taste and quality.
+Slow cooking Bil-Jac Dry Dog Food at a lower and controlled temperature helps protect essential nutrients.
+This method helps your dog get more of what they need, while still loving the taste of their dog food.

-Want to learn other ways to help you support your dog?
+Want to learn other ways to help you support your dog's health and happiness?
 Join our Best Friends Club today to receive our exclusive email newsletter with helpful articles, dog care tips, and members-only discounts on Bil-Jac products.